20BBrown14/pharmacy_location_engine/Backend_Developer_Code_Challenge.md

 - Write unit tests
 - Linting and documentation

 I decided to use a Ruby on Rails application because it allows for scalability and enhancements in the future very easily.
-I figure that if this was a real coding challenge was a real story there would be more in the future to add more endpoints for finding pharmacies based on name, city, or state.
-Ruby on Rails is also able to serve a front-end javascript to accompany if needed so there would be a clean portal for an end user to get the informationt they needed.
+I figured that if this coding challenge was a real user story there would be more in the future to add more functionality.
+Ruby on Rails is also able to serve a front-end javascript so there would be a clean portal for an end user to get the information they needed.

-I wanted to use a database to store the data for the pharmacies for ease of use and also to easily change what data is there.
-The other option for this challenge would have been to load it every time the application starts or when requested on each request and utilize a cache.
+I wanted to use a database to store the data for the pharmacies for ease of use and also to easily change what data is available.
+The other option for this challenge would have been to load it every time the application starts or on each request and utilize a cache.
 In a production/real environment it would be more likely that this engine would make a request to another database somewhere and get that information (assuming this engine would be used to serve javascript).

 ## Challenges
 I have used Ruby on Rails before in a couple different situations.
-What I had never before, however, was 1.) use a database or 2.) start a brand new ruby on rails application from the ground up.
+What I had never done before, however, was 1.) use a database or 2.) start a brand new Ruby on Rails application from the ground up.
 Both of those points provided their own unique challenges.

-Since I had not used a database before with Ruby on Rails I had to quickly become acquanted(spelling????) with best practices and performance.
+Since I had not used a database before with Ruby on Rails I had to quickly become acquainted with best practices and performance.
 Fortunately there wasn't a ton of data or weird edge cases with the data but I definitely didn't want to edit the file or format of the data in anyway before it got to the database.
 I did however trim the data before it got to the database.

-Starting a brand new Ruby on Rails application was a challenge simply because there were quite a few setup things that I had little experience for.
-Luckily documentation was plentiful and very help.
-I feel like for the most common problems people see when setting up an application I should be able to solve give enough time to understand the particular environment.
+Starting a brand new Ruby on Rails application was a challenge simply because there were quite a few setup things that I had little experience with.
+Luckily documentation was plentiful and very helpful.

 ## Future Plans
 If I was to continue this project there are a few improvements I would make outside of the original challenge given.
 - Create a front end for a user to use the endpoint with
-- Use google maps api to get distance based on driving or walking paths instead of with the haversine formula.
+- Use Google Maps API to get distance based on driving or walking paths instead of with the haversine formula
 - Allow for an address to be used as a user location
 - Allow for a user to provide filters so they can find their nearest preferred pharmacy.
 - Provide more endpoints that provide more functionality.
 Notably, return a list of nearby pharmacies, return contact info and store hours for a pharmacy, and return driving directions to a specific pharmacy.